xeleh/enhancer/README.md

 This feature has been tested with all Unity 2019.3.x versions and the latest Unity 2020.1 betas.
 It is a 100% legal hack, meaning **no binary patching** or something like that.
 You can check the source code to see how it works.

+### Troubleshooting

+Please make sure to leave the 'Auto Enable On Startup' unchecked until you verify that the dark theme change works for your particular Unity configuration as expected.

 ## Sidebar

 The Sidebar is a configurable utility window that will keep docked on the left or the right side of the main editor window automatically.
 Its purpose is to host a series of clickable icons (items) each one of them having an associated one of the following functions: